neillytan/NLP-Project/README.md

 * Neilly Herrera Tan
 * Zhan Shi

-## Installation
+## Running the program
 Here are instructions to locally install this program.
 Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) if you have not already done so.
 1. Clone the repository: `git clone https://github.com/neillytan/NLP-Project.git`
 2. Create a conda environment: `conda env create -q -n nlp-project --file environment.yml`
 3. Activate the environment: `conda activate nlp-project`
-4. Run the jupyter notebook demo: `jupyter notebook demo.ipynb` --> *See note below*
+4. Run the jupyter notebook demo: `jupyter notebook demo.ipynb`
 5. Once you have opened the notebook, replace the `input` variable with your own text file.
 Then, input your desired output word length in the variable `seq_length` for the gready decoder.

-**Note:** We are working to export the Jupyter notebook into separate modules.
-These instructions will change in the upcoming week.

 ## Directory Summary
 The directory has folders for docs and NLP (which includes our source code).